roeeben/Stock-Price-Prediction-With-a-Bot/README.md

     <a href="mailto:roeebs123@gmail.com">Roee Ben Shlomo</a>
   </p>

-In this project we're predicting the prices of stock using various Deep Learning architectures.
+In this project we're predicting the prices of stocks using various Deep Learning architectures.